-Add a browser-based voice session with an SLNG agent to any web page using LiveKit and a lightweight backend proxy.
+Add a browser-based voice session with a SLNG voice agent to any web page using LiveKit, a React frontend, and a backend proxy that hides your API key.

 You can let visitors talk to an SLNG voice agent directly in the browser.
 You need a small backend to create the web session (keeps your API key off the client) and a frontend that connects to LiveKit for real-time audio.